colt-browning/sandpile/README.md

 * `toroidal` grid with sink at the top-left node;
 * `infinite` auto-extending grid with no sink and no sandpile group (group operations are impossible).

+The default neighbourhood is the von Neumann neighbourhood (4 neighbours).
+To use Moore neighbourhood (8 neighbours), add `.moore` to the boundary condition, e. g., `finite.moore`.

 The size of an `N` by `M` grid is specified as `NxM`; simply `N` means `NxN`.

 The following output options are available (all but the last one expect a single sandpile in the stack, all but the last two can be combined with each other via `+`):